HelibertoArias/MuvidsHotel/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a Web API for handling user and reservations in the Muvids hotel.
+This is a Web API for handling users and reservations in the Muvids hotel.

 <p align="right">(<a href="#top">back to top</a>)</p>